ryangregson01/L4-dissertation/timelog.md

 * *1 hour* Prepared a powerpoint for easy discussion during my meeting.
 * *0.5 hours* Meeting with Kevin.
 Discussed progress on the project.
 * *0.5 hours* Wrote up minutes after meeting.

+## Week 15

+### 23 Jan 2023
+* *3.5 hours* Added random shuffling of Disprot dataset before allocating sequences to train/validation/test datasets.
+Implemented functionality to evaluate the Matthews correlation coefficient (MCC) during the training and validation loop, and over the entire test dataset.